-Employers know that unaddressed mental illness affects productivity and costs company money.
+Employers know that unaddressed mental illness affects productivity and costs companies money.

-Chapter 3: What Employers Can Do: The National Standard for Psychological Health and Safety
+What Employers Can Do: The National Standard For Psychological Health And Safety

 Employers know that unaddressed mental illness affects productivity and costs companies money.
 They also know that people are suffering and that there is a human cost when employees with mental illness don't get help.